 Sentences are key units for expressing ideas.
 Young readers need to understand that word order in sentences is important for meaning.
 They must learn that directionality is fundamental and that sentences are read from left to right.
-They must also recognize the building blocks needed to create a sentence, such as capital letters, words, and end punctuation.
+They must also recognise the building blocks needed to create a sentence, such as capital letters, words and end punctuation.
 This is a lot for our little learners to take in!

 This set of cut and paste worksheets has been designed to introduce your students to these key early concepts about print.

 How to use this resource